 Related: What is a VPN?

 Should I buy Webroot WiFi Security?

-Initial subscription fees are reasonably priced, working out at around £31.99 per year for a three-device account and £47.99/year for five devices.
+Its initial subscription fees are reasonably priced, working out at around £35.82 per year for a three-device account and £53.73 per year for five devices.
 However, automatic renewals are enabled by default and are a bit expensive at £53.73 and £71.66 per year respectively – by comparison, a six-device subscription with faster and more streaming-capable NordVPN costs £64.26.

-Webroot’s VPN service has a decent range of security features, although its lack of support for less than entirely typical use cases means that it won’t suit everyone.
-While its speeds were consistently below average in our tests, they weren’t slow enough to interfere with our online activities.
+Webroot’s VPN service has a decent range of security features, although its lack of support for less than entirely typical use cases means that it probably won’t suit anyone except the most mainstream users, who’d probably still prefer a browser plugin option.